 Is it easy to meet other foreigners in Kuala Lumpur?

 Meeting other foreigners is not an issue in Kuala Lumpur, where there is a well-established expat community.
 A steady flow of international visitors means the city offers many opportunities to socialise.
 There are a number of expat organisations in Kuala Lumpur that arrange expat get-togethers.
-For those who enjoy getting out of the city, the local Hash House Harriers meets fairly regularly.
 Families with kids will find that the local international schools also tend to be great when building a friendship network.

 Are you an expat living in Kuala Lumpur?